Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Introduction

-Usually, the single-field slow-roll (SR) inflation models lead to a nearly scale-invariant power spectrum of scalar perturbations, confirmed by the measurements of the cosmic microwave background anisotropies on large scales \cite{Planck:2018jri}.
+Usually, the single-field slow-roll (SR) inflation models lead to a nearly scale-invariant power spectrum of scalar perturbations, confirmed by the measurements of the cosmic microwave background (CMB) anisotropies on large scales \cite{Planck:2018jri}.
 However, the SIGWs from such a power spectrum are too weak to account for the SGWB.
-To have sufficiently large SIGWs, we need to break the SR conditions by imposing a period of ultraslow-roll (USR) phase in cosmic inflation.
-This approach allows us to significantly amplify the power spectrum on small scales, generating intensive SIGWs and producing abundant PBHs simultaneously.
-There are many mechanisms for the USR inflation, which can be realized by a (near-)inflection point on the inflaton potential \cite{Germani:2017bcs, Dimopoulos:2017ged, Di:2017ndc, Ashoorioon:2020hln}, in modified gravity theories \cite{Pi:2017gih, Lin:2020goi, Saburov:2024und}, or in supergravity models \cite{Wu:2021zta, Ishikawa:2021xya, Ishikawa:2024xjp}, etc. For a comprehensive introduction to the USR inflation, see Refs. \cite{Ezquiaga:2017fvi, Cicoli:2018asa, Dalianis:2018frf, Cheng:2018qof, Mishra:2019pzq, Kefala:2020xsx, Wu:2021mwy, Hooshangi:2022lao, Franciolini:2022pav, Gu:2022pbo, Mu:2022dku}.
+To have sufficiently large SIGWs, it is necessary to break the SR conditions by imposing a period of ultraslow-roll (USR) phase in cosmic inflation, during which the inflaton potential is rather flat, and the inflaton rolls down extremely slowly.
+In the USR stage, the SR parameters change dramatically, and the power spectrum on small scales is significantly amplified, generating intensive SIGWs and abundant PBHs simultaneously.
+Nevertheless, the position and duration of the USR phase must be carefully adjusted, so that it only influences the physics on small scales, without spoiling the large-scale CMB constraints.
+There are many mechanisms for the USR inflation, which can be realized by a inflection point or a saddle point on the inflaton potential \cite{Germani:2017bcs, Dimopoulos:2017ged, Di:2017ndc, Ashoorioon:2020hln}, in modified gravity theories \cite{Pi:2017gih, Lin:2020goi, Saburov:2024und}, or in supergravity models \cite{Wu:2021zta, Ishikawa:2021xya, Ishikawa:2024xjp}, etc. For a comprehension of the USR inflation and its effects on SIGWs and PBHs, see Refs. \cite{Ezquiaga:2017fvi, Cicoli:2018asa, Dalianis:2018frf, Cheng:2018qof, Mishra:2019pzq, Ragavendra:2020sop, Kefala:2020xsx, Wu:2021mwy, Ozsoy:2021pws, Hooshangi:2022lao, Franciolini:2022pav, Gu:2022pbo, Mu:2022dku, Mu:2023wdt, Ragavendra:2024yfp, Kristiano:2024vst, Autieri:2024wye, Aragam:2024nej, Tripathy:2024ngu, Ruiz:2024weh, Cielo:2024poz, Caravano:2024moy, Sharma:2024fbr, Fang:2025vhi}.
 In this paper, following our previous works in Refs. \cite{Wang:2021kbh, Liu:2021qky, Zhao:2023xnh, Zhao:2023zbg, Zhao:2024yzg, Su:2025mam}, we consider an anti-symmetric perturbation $\delta V(\phi)$ on the background inflaton potential to realize the USR phase.